• Automotive E/E

 ...But Ethernet Provides a Stronger Backbone

-• Supports quality of service and time-sensitive networking (TSN) for allowing realtime communication to be multiplexed with lower priority data.
+• Supports quality of service and time-sensitive networking (TSN) for allowing real time communication to be multiplexed with lower priority data.

 • Advanced security features and transport layer services